Like other JavaScript runtimes, Suite.js is designed for running JavaScript outside of a Web browser.

 • Modules (via CommonJS)

-• NetSuite integration (SuiteTalk REST, RESTlets, SuiteAPI, and SuiteAnalytics Connect)
+• NetSuite integration (SuiteTalk REST, RESTlets, SuiteAPI, and SuiteAnalytics Connect via SAC-API)

 • Regular expressions